Depression Treatment in North Carolina

 More commonly than not, depression is the gateway to substance abuse.
 For many people, self-medicating with alcohol and other drugs is a way to temporarily ease the despairing feelings.
 Untreated clinical depression can worsen the symptoms of the mental disorder.

 Self-medicating can ultimately lead to a substance abuse disorder which can lead to the following symptoms:

 - Frustration, irritability, anger

 The combination of depression and addiction can be life-threatening and jeopardize the life of an individual who has been suffering from one of these disorders.
 The symptoms of depression can absolutely leave an individual feeling hopeless and seemingly insurmountable.
 However, medicating with drugs and alcohol will leave you susceptible to falling prey to the disease of addiction.
 This exhausting cycle can lead to chronic addiction and ultimately provoke the rise in suicide risks.

 Carolina Center for Recovery – Premier Depression Treatment Center

 The best way to overcome the co-occurring disorders of depression and addiction is by seeking medical help at a dual diagnosis treatment center.
 When treating any co-occurring disorders, it is vital for the individual to receive professional clinical treatment while under medical supervision.
-Carolina Center for Recovery, in Matthews, North Carolina – a suburb of Charlotte – has a team of experts comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.
+Carolina Center for Recovery, in Charlotte, North Carolina – a suburb of Charlotte – has a team of experts comprised of doctors, clinicians, therapists, mentors, and recovery coaches with decades of experience in the addiction field.